QryptInc/QryptInc.github.io/content/openssh/_index.md

 Portable OpenSSH is a port of OpenBSD's OpenSSH to most Unix-like operating systems, including Linux, OS X and Cygwin.
 It polyfills OpenBSD APIs that are not available elsewhere, adds sshd sandboxing for more operating systems and includes support for OS-native authentication and auditing (e.g. using PAM).

 The [Qrypt implementation of OpenSSH](https://github.com/QryptInc/openssh-portable) has been modified to provide additional security via the Qrypt Key Generation SDK.
 During key exchange (KEX) negotiation, the Qrypt SDK will generate an additional quantum-secure secret to be prepended to the session key hash inputs.
-Any conventional KEX algorithm can be enhanced by Qrypt security; a Qrypt-secured algorithm can be identified by the @qrypt.com suffix.
+Any conventional KEX algorithm can be enhanced by Qrypt security; a Qrypt-secured algorithm can be identified by the ***@qrypt.com*** suffix.

+Currently availble Qrypt KEX algorithms:

+{{< availableKex >}}

 The following sections will cover the two ways of obtaining Qrypt OpenSSH; by either downloading a Docker Compose file and using it to build a demo cluster, or building Portable OpenSSH from source and adding a version of the Qrypt SDK with a C wrapper.